emk/rdf-agraph/README.md

 ### agraph vs. rdf-agraph

 `rdf-agraph` is a wrapper around [phifty's `agraph` gem][agraph_gem], which provides a low-level interface to AllegroGraph over HTTP.
+This gem relies heavily on his work!

 * `agraph` provides a richer API for working with geometric primitives, which we don't yet export.